100+ YEARS OF THE GREAT ITALIAN MOVIEMAKERS

 Adapted from the novel by Jack London, Martin Eden is the story of an unskilled laborer.
 When Martin meets Elena, the daughter of a wealthy industrial family, he falls in love.
 With his sights set on asking for her hand in marriage, he sets into motion his dreams of becoming a writer, hoping to rise above his humble origins.
 The steps he takes in achieving his goals end up changing his life and his perspective.
 He experiences a "political awakening" and questions Elena's bourgeois lifestyle.

-The film made its world premiere at the 2019 Venice Film Festival and was recently shown at the New York Film Festival.
+The film made its world premiere at the 2019 Venice Film Festival and was also shown at the New York Film Festival.
 That's where our NYC correspondent Lucia Grillo caught up with the director, Pietro Marcello.
 They talked about his Italian adaption of an American novel and why he immediately had actor Luca Marinelli in mind to play the title role.

 Tell us about the challenges of adapting a book for cinema..

 It was a very free transposition of Martin Eden.
 The Italian Martin Eden tells the story of Naples, of the south of Italy.
 The European Martin Eden was like a free passage because we don't have the culture of the sea.
 We don't have an Atlantic Ocean or a Pacific Ocean.
 We have Pasolini and Carlo Levi.
 We have another kind of literature.
 We have the Mediterranean style.
 Our Martin Eden is more of a countryman, more of a peasant, more southern- Martin Eden of the South.